Dates: Please see Section IV, 3.

 (ii) In an approved graduate training program in a health profession; or

 (B) Have a degree in a health profession and a license to practice in a state; and

-(B) Be eligible for selection for service in the Regular Corps of the PHS; or
+(B) Be eligible for selection for civilian service in the Regular or Reserve Corps of the (PHS); or

 (C) Meet the professional standards for civil service employment in the IHS; or

 (D) Be employed in an Indian health program without service obligation; and

 (E) Submit to the Secretary an application for a contract to the Loan Repayment Program.
 The Secretary must approve the contract before the disbursement of loan repayments can be made to the participant.
 Participants will be required to fulfill their contract service agreements through full-time clinical practice at an Indian health program site determined by the Secretary.
 Loan repayment sites are characterized by physical, cultural, and professional isolation, and have histories of frequent staff turnover.
 All Indian health program sites are annually prioritized within the Agency by discipline, based on need or vacancy.